t-tk/groff-CJK-font/contrib/glilypond/README.txt

 Add 'GROFF_GROFFERDIR_DEFAULT'.

 3) <groff_src_dir>/Makefile.in:
-Add several informations of 'glilypond_dir'
+Add several information of 'glilypond_dir'

 With that, the program 'autoconf' can be run in order to update the configure files and Makefile's.